osmosis-labs/swaprouter/contracts/crosschain-swaps/README.md

             "output_denom":"token1",
             "slipage":{"max_slipage_percentage":"5"},
             "receiver":"juno1receiver",
-            "channel":"junochannel",
+            "channel":"juno",
             "failed_delivery":null
         }
     }
 }}
 ```

+Channels are hard-coded in the contract, so the user should specify one of the
+supported chains: "axelar", "juno", "cosmoshub".
+In future (once ack/timeout
+tracking is supported by the chain), any channel should be allowed.

-If `track_ibc_callbacks` is enabled, the `failed_delivery` key can be set to an
+If `track_ibc_callbacks` is enabled during instantiation, the `failed_delivery`
-address on Osmosis that will be allowed to recover the tokens in case of a
+key can be set to an address on Osmosis that will be allowed to recover the
-failure.
+tokens in case of a failure.

-`slipage` can be set to a percentage of the twap price (as shown above), or as
+The `slipage` can be set to a percentage of the twap price (as shown above), or as
 the minimum amount of tokens expected to be received: `{"min_output_amount": "100"}`.

 ## Requirements